Yuricst/HighFidelityEphemerisModel.jl/README.md

   <!-- <a href="https://yuricst.github.io/HighFidelityEphemerisModel.jl/">📚Read the docs📚</a> -->
 </p>

-`HighFidelityEphemerisModel.jl` provides equations of motion for high-fidelity ephemeris model dynamics compatible with the [`OrdinaryDiffEq.jl`](https://github.com/SciML/OrdinaryDiffEq.jl) ecosystem [...]
+`HighFidelityEphemerisModel.jl` provides equations of motion for high-fidelity ephemeris model dynamics compatible with the [`OrdinaryDiffEq.jl`](https://github.com/SciML/OrdinaryDiffEq.jl) ecosystem.

 What `HighFidelityEphemerisModel.jl` contains:
 - full-ephemeris equations of motion relevant for astrodynamics